-Day two of Ergo Week at Cardinus and another interesting article, this time from lawyer David Egan from Irwin Mitchell LLP, who provides eight steps to avoiding prosecution under health and safety legislation along with access to try a range of cardinus safety e-learning and risk assessment solutions, click here to access these courses now.
+Day two of Ergo Week and we’ve got another informing article, this time from lawyer David Egan from Irwin Mitchell LLP, discussing eight steps to avoiding prosecution under health and safety legislation.
+Also, get free access to try a range of our safety e-learning and risk assessment solutions.
+Click here to access these courses now.

 Let’s get one thing straight from the start, I can’t guarantee to protect you from prosecution.
 What I will say, is that if you follow the advice below and make it part of your everyday operations, you stand a good chance of keeping your staff safe and healthy and your company out of court.
 But the responsibilities are yours.

 So I’ll start by reminding you of something you already know.
 Under the Health and Safety at Work Act 1974, all employers owe their employees and other people who enter or are affected by their premises, a duty to do everything that is reasonably practicable to make the workplace safe and prevent risks to the health, safety and welfare of employees and others.